 You can have informal arrangements, eg with your entrepreneurial neighbour or tech-savvy best friend, or formal ones, eg hiring an accountant or IT consultant.

-Many business owners consult with a business advisor during periods of change or challenges.
+Many sole traders, contractors and business owners consult a business advisor in periods of change or when they face challenges.

 See an advisor if you: